JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-scrollbars.md

 You can apply scrollbars to scrollable components.
 The scrollbar and scrollable components share a common state to synchronize with each other.

-> Each provided snippet is a runnable desktop app.
-To try it:
+> The complete examples in this guide are runnable desktop apps.
+To try one:
 > 1. Create a Compose Multiplatform project using the
 > [Kotlin Multiplatform IDE plugin](https://plugins.jetbrains.com/plugin/14936-kotlin-multiplatform)
 > or the [online wizard](https://kmp.jetbrains.com/?android=true&desktop=true&includeTests=false).
 > 2. Open the desktop entry-point file.
 For example, `desktopApp/src/main/kotlin/com/example/my_desktop_app/main.kt`.
-> 3. Replace its contents with the snippet below.
+> 3. Replace its contents with the complete example.
 >
 {style="note" id="desktop-snippets-intro"}